wkumari/draft-wkumari-dhc-addr-notification/draft-wkumari-dhc-addr-notification.md

 {TODO (WK): DHCPv6 uses "DHCP Unique Identifier (DUID)" to identify clients.
 This doesn't really meet our design goal of "what IP does the printer have?!".
 One of the DUID types is "DUID Based on Link-layer Address (DUID-LL)", but this is "any one network interface(s)" - this is probably good enough for the inventory use case, but still not ideal}

-After receiving this ADDR-REG-NOTIFICATION message, the address registration server MUST register the binding between the provided Client Identifier and IPv6 address.
-If the DHCPv6 server does not support the address registration function, it MUST drop the message (and may log the event).
+After receiving this ADDR-REG-NOTIFICATION message, the address registration server SHOULD register the binding between the provided Client Identifier and IPv6 address in its database.
+The address registration server SHOULD also log the address registration information (as is done normally for clients which have requested an address).

+If the DHCPv6 server does not support the address registration function, or if the server believes that  address being registered is not "appropriate to the link" [RFC8415], it MUST drop the message, and SHOULD log this fact.

 ## Registration Expiry and Refresh

-For every successful binding registration, the address registration server MUST record the Client-Identifier-to-IPv6-address bindings and associated valid-lifetimes in its storage, and SHOULD log this information in a manner similar to if it had performed the assignment.

 If an ADDR-REG-NOTIFICATION message updates the existing Client-Identifier-to-IPv6-address binding the server MUST log the event.